Thomas

 district 7 - U.s. Rep. Raúl Grijalva (D)

-Raúl Grijalva represents a district that runs along the Mexico-United States border and includes parts of Tuscon and Phoenix as well.
-The eleven-term member of Congress graduated from the University of Arizona, is married, the father of three, and serves on the Education and the Workforce Committee and the Natural Resources Committee where he is the ranking member.
+Raúl Grijalva represents a district that runs along the Mexico-United States border and includes parts of Tucson and Phoenix as well.
+The twelve-term member of Congress graduated from the University of Arizona, is married, the father of three, and serves on the Education and the Workforce Committee and the Natural Resources Committee where he is the ranking member.

 Thomas Rank: B